christophergandrud/tlsl_monte_carlo_experiments/README.md

 ### Manually without GNU make

 You can also manually run each R file one at a time.
-Do this in the alphabetical order of the `.R` file names, e.g. start with `a_setup.R` and end with `z_mc_results_plots.R`.
+Do this in the alphabetical order of the `.R` file names, i.e. start with `a_setup.R` and end with `z_mc_results_plots.R`.